 Geographical Differences

-The Venture Capital landscape varies greatly between different regions.
-While the USA and China are leading, interest is growing in Europe and other parts of the world.
-In Europe, there are increasing initiatives to strengthen the Venture Capital ecosystem and attract more investments.
+The Venture Capital landscape varies greatly between regions.
+While the USA and China are leading, interest is growing in Europe, which is working to strengthen its Venture Capital ecosystem.

 Sustainability and Impact Investing